GaiaPizzuti/KGE-project/README.md

 - **Teleology**: which gives a definition and a purpose to the entities;
 - **Teleontology**: which is a combination of the **Ontology** and the **Teleology**.
 The advantage of the **Teleontology** is that it leverages the rigidity of the Ontology and the flexibility of the Teleology.

 To create this elements the tool [Protége](https://protege.stanford.edu/) is used, in the following section some examples of the modeling created using this tool will be shown.
+Additionally to make the modeling of the Teleontology easier the dataset were updated to better align with the keys defined in the Teleology.

 ## Examples